sCrypt-Inc/scryptTS-docs/docs/advanced/how-to-build-an-oracle-service.md

 npm install scrypt-ts-lib
 ```

 Then add the contract under folder `src/contracts`.
 Here we also use the [PriceBet](https://github.com/sCrypt-Inc/oracle-demo/blob/master/src/contracts/priceBet.ts) contract.
-You can refer to file [priceBet.e2e-spec.ts](https://github.com/sCrypt-Inc/oracle-demo/blob/master/src/contracts/priceBet.ts) for the full complete test code.
+You can refer to file [priceBet.e2e-spec.ts](https://github.com/sCrypt-Inc/oracle-demo/blob/master/src/contracts/priceBet.ts) for a complete test code.